cryptoparty/handbook/src/chapter_02_understanding_browsing/04_tracking.md

 The easiest way to see who is tracking you is to use the Ghostery plugin.
 There is a small icon on the upper right or lower right corner of your browser window that will tell you which services are tracking you on particular web sites.

 {Suggestion: Add Abine.com's Do Not Track add-on.
-I suggest using both Ghosterly and DNT, as occasionally they block a different cookie.
+I suggest using both Ghostery and DNT, as occasionally they block a different cookie.
 Abine also has Privacy Suite, recently developed which can give a proxy telephone and proxy email, similar to 10 Minute Mail or Guerrilla Mail for fill- in emails for forms.}

 A word of warning
 -----------------